gravitl/netmaker-docs/external-clients.rst

 After that, your public IPv4 traffic for any connected client, will be routed through the internet gateway.
 Support for IPv6 is work in progress.
 **NOTE**: You need to specify the "Default client DNS" so as to avoid DNS leaks.
 If you do not specify a Default client DNS, the client's local gateway DNS will be most likely used.

+Netmaker Pro extends internet gateways to hosts as well as clients.
+View `the Pro documentation <pro/internet-gateways.html>`_ for more information.